flaschmurphy/sdc_term_1_proj_3/README.md

-The objective of this project is was to drive a car around a track inside the Udacity driving simulator to generate training data and to then use that data to trail a self-made neural network.
-The model would then be capable of driving the same car around the track autonomously.
+The objective of this project is was to drive a car around a track inside the Udacity driving simulator to generate training data and to then use that data to train a neural network.
+The model should be capable of driving the car around the track autonomously.
 As an additional (optional) objective a second, more complex track was available to try out as well.

 In the following sections I will cover each bullet in the rubic one by one.